What You Should Know about Cervical Exams during Pregnancy

 And just to be clear: having a cervical check done before an induction is still completely your choice!
 It is not a requirement.

 Agreeing to a cervical exam at any point during pregnancy or labor is an extremely personal decision.
-No one can force you to have a cervical check.
+No one can force you to have a cervical check (without a court order).

 Besides preparing for an upcoming induction, what are the pros and cons of a routine prenatal cervical exam?